 Get funded to bring your insights and perspectives to the DLF Forum.
 Opportunities are available for those from member institutions and partner organizations.
 Applications are accepted in May-June annually.

 Get funded to make connections and bring DLF community smarts to related conferences.
 Applicants must be affiliated with DLF member institutions.
-Applications open for those wishing to attend AIC as a GLAM Cross-Pollinator!
+Applications open for those wishing to attend MCN as a GLAM Cross-Pollinator!

 DLF only accepts applications when a call is listed as currently open.
 Applicants are typically required to supply contact information and a résumé, as well as a statement about how attending the conference will expand their professional horizons, and what skills or ideas they could bring to the conference.
 When we open the call, we typically either provide an online form to fill out.